 At maturity, assets benefit the fund you establish to meet the community needs important to you

-For a document containing suggested language for use in estate planning: Click here
+For a document containing sample estate planning language: Click here

 The Legacy Society (Footprint Fellows) recognizes and honors those individuals who have made a place for the Communities of Coastal Georgia Foundation in their estate plans through a bequest, charitable remainder trust, gift of life insurance or other type of charitable planned gifts.